-When I first started growing plants in pots I wondered if I really needed to buy potting soil, or if I could use something cheaper, like topsoil or regular garden soil.
+When I first started growing plants in pots I wondered if I really needed to buy “potting soil” (called “potting compost” in the UK), or if I could use something cheaper, like topsoil or regular garden soil.

 I read a few articles that said you really should use it, but aside from potting soil being lighter, and therefore the pots easier to move around/less likely to collapse a balcony, I wasn’t really sure what the benefit was.

 I did see that potting soil was a lot more expensive than topsoil, which was often on special for $1 a bag.
 And I suspected that special “potting mix” might be just another unnecessary upgrade designed to part a newbie gardener from the cash in her wallet.